| |

 |

-month?
-Filmmaker Morgan Spurlock does just that and embarks on
+entire month?
+Filmmaker Morgan Spurlock does just that and

-wolf three squares a day; he must consume everything on the menu
+menu; he must wolf three squares a day; he must consume everything

 Spurlock treks across the country interviewing a host of experts